WPEngine Review – Trying Out WPEngine WordPress Hosting (2019)

 WP Engine is a premium hosting service that exclusively provides managed WordPress hosting.

-If you’re new to the world of hosting and/or running an agency, you may want to start with our article on the best hosting for client websites and why you should host.
+If you’re new to the world of hosting and/or running an agency, you may want to start with our article on the best hosting for client websites and why you should host and chase that with our post on WordPress maintenance plans.

 This is a long review so if you want the TLDR version: